RomainTrm/Blog/content/posts/migrate-from-state-based-to-event-based/index.md

 let decide (state: PrinterState) = function
     | Print nbOfPagesToPrint ->
         [
-            let nbOfPagesPrinted = min state.NumberOfPagesToPrint nbOfPagesToPrint
+            let nbOfPagesPrinted = min state.NumberOfPagesRemaining nbOfPagesToPrint
             if nbOfPagesPrinted <> 0
             then PagesPrinted nbOfPagesPrinted

-            let nbOfPagesLeft = state.NumberOfPagesToPrint - nbOfPagesPrinted
+            let nbOfPagesLeft = state.NumberOfPagesRemaining - nbOfPagesPrinted
             if not state.NeedToBeReloaded && nbOfPagesLeft <= 10
-            then LowInkRaised
+            then LowPaperReserveRaised
         ]
         |> List.fold evolve state
     | Reload ->
         [
-            if state.NumberOfPagesToPrint <> 100
+            if state.NumberOfPagesRemaining <> 100
             then Reloaded
         ]
         |> List.fold evolve state
 ```

 I'm fully aware that this code implementation already contains some early optimisations: conditions on `PagesPrinted` and `Reloaded` events are not mandatory as emitting them or not doesn't change behavior for an external observer.
-I chose to it anyway to make future changes easiers.
+I chose to do it anyway to make future changes easier.

 The rest of the code (the *imperative shell*) remains the same, you can check it [here](2-events-in-a-black-box.fsx).